 Scholarships & Awards

-- Students must be full-time baccalaureate degree candidates in good standing
+- Students must be full-time baccalaureate degree candidates in good standing upon time of travel.

 - Academic (at least a 2.7GPA)